-Selection Criteria Points given 1.
-Experience, management and cost-effectiveness 1.1 Stability of the Lead Partner organization: Established 6+ years = 5 pts Established 2-5 years = 2-4 pts 5 Less than 2 years = 0-1 pt.
+Selection Criteria Max. points Points given 1.
+Experience, management and cost-effectiveness 17 1.1 Stability of the Lead Partner organization: Established 6+ years = 5 pts 5 Established 2-5 years = 2-4 pts 3 Less than 2 years = 0-1 pt.
 1.2 Does the Lead Partner have a sound track record, over at least two years, for managing contracts and activities of the scope and nature identified in the partnership proposal?
-Negative experiences such as defaults or bankruptcy can be scored negatively up to -5 points 5 1.3 How cost-effectively will services be delivered (i.e. extension and skill enhancement) to smallholder farmers?
+5 1.3 How cost-effectively will services be delivered (i.e. extension and skill enhancement) to smallholder farmers?
 5 1.4 Is there a well-defined project management plan?
 2 2.
 Scope 10 How many smallholder farmers are involved and will benefit from the productive partnership?
-(20-50 farmers = 2 points; 50-100 farmers = 4 points; 100-300 farmers = 6 points; 300-500 farmers = 8 points, more than 500 farmers = 10 points) 3.
-Social and economic benefits 25 3.1 How significant are the estimated economic benefits for smallholder farmers' production (applies both to benefits per farmer and combined benefits)?
-10 3.3 What specific features does the proposal have to provide women with opportunities for improving skills and getting value and how practical are these measures in the context of the target communities?
-7 3.2 How significant is the estimated impact on the farmer organization or surrounding community in terms of developing organizational capacity and associative processes?
-8 4.
-Environmental 8
+(20-50 farmers = 2 points; 50-100 farmers = 4 points; 100-300 farmers = 6 points; 300-500 farmers = 8 points, more than 500 farmers = 10 points) 10 3.
+Social and economic benefits 25 3.1 Is there evidence of an adequate awareness and consultation process to involve all members of the Co-Partner group/s and has the proposal indicated how smallholders have shown appreciation of their responsibilities and benefits.
+5 3.2 How significant are the estimated economic benefits for smallholder farmers' production (applies both to benefits per farmer and combined benefits)?
+8 3.3 What specific features does the proposal have to provide women and vulnerable groups with opportunities for improving skills and getting value and how practical are these measures in the context of the target communities?
+6 3.4 How significant is the estimated impact on the farmer organization or 6